garethrees/garethrees.github.com/_posts/2015-06-24-use-parentheses-with-defined-ruby.md

 ---
 layout: post
-title: Use Parenthesis With defined?
+title: Use Parentheses With defined?
 Keyword in Ruby
 ---

 # {{ page.title }}